crcresearch/ember-osf-dashboard/README.md

-# Enber OSF Dashboard
+# Ember OSF Dashboard

-This README outlines the details of collaborating on this Ember application.
-A short introduction of this app could easily go here.
+This project is for creating a Ember Dashboard on top of [OSF](http://osf.io)

 ## Prerequisites